Musa Khan of Bengal: Death

 Musa Khan died in 1623 in the city of Jahangirnagar, and was succeeded by his son Masum Khan.
-He was buried in a place known as Bagh-i-Musa-Khan (Musa Khan's garden).
-A mosque was built near his tomb by his son, Diwan Munawwar Khan, known as the Musa Khan Mosque.
+He was buried in a place known as Bagh-i-Musa Khan (Musa Khan's garden).
+A mosque, known as the Musa Khan Mosque, was built near his tomb by his son, Diwan Munawwar Khan.
 The tomb and mosque are situated within a present-day residence hall compound of Dhaka University.